nickjiang2378/test-time-registers/README.md

 **Please consider starring ⭐ if you find this repository useful.**

 We provide OpenCLIP models and LLaVA Llama-3 8B on HuggingFace that include precomputed register neurons and test-time registers.
-Please visit the links below and take a look `openclip_example.ipynb` and `llava_demo` for example usage.
+Please visit the links below and take a look `openclip_example.ipynb` and `llava_demo.ipynb` for example usage.
 Note that LLaVa will need transformers==4.37.0.
 These models can be further fine-tuned or used for other downstream applications.
 <table style="margin: auto">
   <thead>
     <tr>